-6.35 The national target contained in PPS 3 states that 60% of development brought forward must be on previously developed land.
-The emerging Core Strategy sets a target that 75% of all development should be on previously developed land.
+6.35 The NPPF emphasises the need to deliver sustainable development and within this context, the need for planning policies and decisions to encourage the effective use of land by re-using land that has been previously developed (provided it is not of a high environmental value).
+The use of previously developed land is a key focus of the emerging Core Strategy, which sets a target of 65% (for the first 5 years).
 Not all previously developed land is contaminated and indeed, some contaminated land is undeveloped land, but by supporting development on contaminated land, the aim of developing on brownfield land is more likely to be deliverable.